lapd-c/simpleClientServerOpenBaton/README.md

-# VNF package to test the simple Client-Server Socket connection in C++
+# VNF package for simple Client-Server Socket connection in OpenBaton

 *Clone this VNF Package to Check the Simple Client Server Communication in the VNFs deployed in the OpenBaton.
 *Various LifeCycle Events in OpenBaton